-The Sun is an essential element for the development of life.
+Throughout the history of solar energy, the Sun has always been an essential element for the development of life.
 The most primitive cultures have been taking advantage indirectly and without being aware of it.

 Later on, many more advanced civilizations realized the importance of the Sun and developed numerous religions that revolved around the solar star.
 In many cases, the architecture also had a close relationship with the Sun.
 Examples of these civilizations would be found in Greece, Egypt, the Inca Empire, Mesopotamia, the Aztec Empire, etc.

-During the Roman Empire, glass was first used in the windows to take advantage of the light and trap the solar heat in their houses.
+Another important moment in the history of solar energy was the Roman era.
+During the Roman Empire began to use glass for the first time in the windows to take advantage of the light and trap solar heat in their homes.
 They even enacted laws that penalized blocking access to light to neighbors.

 Another form of solar use was initially developed by Archimedes.
 Archimedes was a physicist, engineer, inventor, astronomer and Greek mathematician, who among other things developed siege machinery.
 Among his military inventions he developed a system to set fire to the ships of the enemy fleets using mirrors to concentrate the solar radiation at a point.
 The idea of the use of mirrors continued being used in later centuries for the burning of trees and the smelting of metals, among others.

-This technique continued to be perfected; Lavoisier the great French chemist, I believe in 1792 his "solar oven" consisting of two powerful lenses that concentrated the solar radiation in a focus and that allowed them to reach high temperatures with which to melt metals, as would be the case with Lavoisier's invention.
+This technique continued to be perfected; Lavoisier the great French chemist, I believe in 1792 his "solar oven" consisting of two powerful lenses that concentrated the solar radiation in a focus and that allowed to reach high temperatures with which to melt metals, as would be the case of the invention of Lavoisier.

 History of solar thermal energy.
 First solar thermal collectors

-In 1767 the Swiss scientist Horace Bénédict De Saussure (physicist, geologist and mountaineer) invented the heliotermometer, an instrument with which solar radiation could be measured.
+Solar thermal energy has a place in the history of solar energy since 1767.
+In this year the Swiss scientist Horace Bénédict De Saussure (physicist, geologist and mountaineer) invented the helioterometer, an instrument with which could measure solar radiation.
 The further development of his invention gave rise to the current instruments for measuring solar radiation.

-Horace Bénédict De Saussure had invented the solar collector that will have a decisive impact on the development of low temperature solar thermal energy.
+Horace Bénédict De Saussure had invented the solar collector that will have a decisive impact on the history of solar energy and the development of low-temperature solar thermal energy.
 From his invention will emerge all the subsequent developments of solar flat plate water heaters that have provided hot water to millions of people in the world.

 In fact, De Saussure was also able to develop the first solar collector.
-It was "hot boxes" & rdquo; Made of wood and glass with the aim of catching solar energy.
+These were "hot boxes" made of wood and glass with the aim of catching solar energy.
 It would be the first collector of solar thermal energy.